Call for Workshops and Tutorials

 - Sample (hardcopy or softcopy) of tutorial materials

-The WTS 2008 Program Committee will accept the proposals according to their topic, quality, and potential impact.
-Authors of accepted proposals will be asked to prepare a summary of their workshop or tutorial.
-The summary will be published in the proceedings, which will be distributed on a CD-ROM at the symposium.
+The WTS 2009 Program Committee will accept the proposals according to their topic, quality, and potential impact.
+The organizers of accepted proposals will be asked to prepare a one-page summary of their workshop or tutorial.
+All accepted papers in the workshops and the workshop summary will be published in the WTS 2009 proceedings, which will be distributed on a CD-ROM at the symposium.

 Notification of Acceptance November 15, 2008